All Episodes

 They joined the forum.

-And we've got audio sound bites of this.
+And we've got audio soundbites of this.

-I mean, with energy.
+I mean, it was with energy.

 I'm always here.

-But uh went to bed early last night for me, and I got in bed and I started channel surfing around, and I said, I really need to go to sleep.
+But I went to bed early last night for me, and I got in bed and I started channel surfing around.

 So I turned on CNN.

-And I watched, I saw Anderson Cooper 180, and they were rehashing what had happened earlier on CNN, and I'm watching this, and a thought hit me.
+And I watched, I saw Anderson Cooper 180, and they were rehashing what had happened earlier on CNN.

-I said, well, now wait a minute.
+I said, well, now, wait a minute.

-Um we hear from the drive-by media and the Democrats that uh religious people are to be feared if they ever get in power, they're gonna Do away with separation of church and state.
+And we hear from the drive-by meeting the Democrats that religious people are to be feared.

 And why are they showing up on CNN to talk about faith?